mahmoodlab/mamba/README.md

 ```

 Some flags include:
+* `--config`: YAML file that contains training parameters.
+These can be overriden with command-line arguments.
 * `--split_mode`: 'loo' for leave-one-out CV and 'kf' for k-fold CV
 * `--prop_train`: Proportion of training dataset to use for training (rest is used for validation)
 * `--sample_prop`: Proportion of patches to sample from each bag of patches